ulixee/platform/datastore/docs/basics/extractor-context.md

 The payment supplied to the Datastore Core for payment.
 Top level keys are:

 - micronote `IMicronote`.
-A micronote created by a valid Sidechain.
+A micronote created by a valid Argon Localchain.
 - credits `{ id, secret }`.
 A credits object to use, issued by the Datastore.

 ### schema